yojoe26/yojoe26/README.md

 * 🌍  I'm based in Dayton, Ohio
 * ✉️  You can contact me at [yojoe2614@gmail.com](mailto:yojoe2614@gmail.com)
 * 🚀  I'm currently working on [SciVal](http://scival.com)
-* 🧠  I'm learning ReactJS
+* 🧠  In my most recent project, I've been developing using Next.js/ReactJS, CSS, Java, Elasticsearch, and MySQL

 ### Skills